markmoxon/elite-universe-editor/README.md

 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).

-Builds are supported for both Windows and Mac/Linux systems.
+* For the Commodore 64 build, you will also need c1541 from the VICE emulator, which can be downloaded from the [VICE site](https://vice-emu.sourceforge.io).

+Builds are supported for both Windows and Mac/Linux systems, but please note that Windows only builds the BBC version.
+To build the Commodore 64 version as well, you will need to be on a Mac or Linux box.
+The process may work on the Windows Subsystem for Linux, but I haven't tested it.

 In all cases the build process is defined in the `Makefile` provided.
 Let's look at how to build the Elite Universe Editor from the source.

 ### Windows